HasanSAhmed/HasanSAhmed/README.md

 Projects:

  - SimpleCode - A web only responsive online code editor.
 Hosted completely online, using GitHub.
+    - Code editor for HTML, CSS, and JS
     - Made with HTML + JS.
     - Frontend in HTML + CSS